Giuliani's home searched as U.S. probe of former Trump lawyer intensifies | Politics

 In a statement, Giuliani's lawyer Bob Costello defended his client and suggested the investigation was politically motivated.
 "Mayor Giuliani has not only denied this allegation, but offered twice in the past two years through his attorney Bob Costello to demonstrate that it is entirely untrue," the statement said.
 "Twice the offer was rejected."

 Costello said the electronics seized were "replete" with information protected by attorney-client privilege.
+Costello later said that prosecutors also had seized the work computer of Jo Ann Zafonte, Giuliani's longtime assistant.
+Zafonte is one of three Giuliani employees who have received subpoenas to appear before a grand jury in Manhattan, he said.
+She is scheduled to appear in mid-May.
+Zafonte did not immediately return a request for comment.
 A spokesman for U.S. Attorney Audrey Strauss in Manhattan declined to comment.

 Federal agents also executed a search warrant on Wednesday at the home of Victoria Toensing and Joseph diGenova, who are spouses, Giuliani associates and former prosecutors, and seized Toensing's cellphone.
 Toensing and diGenova have also represented Dmytro Firtash, a Ukrainian oligarch who has been indicted in the United States on bribery and racketeering charges and has fought extradition from Vienna.